Skip to main content

 • Gela biorefinery, which has increased the reuse of urban wastewater for industrial purposes since August 2024.

-We are committed to enhancing the value of water from remediation activities (which require treatment to remove pollutants before it can be returned to the environment or safely reused) through processes that make it possible to reuse it for industrial purposes.
-One example is the Eni Rewind initiatives at the Porto Torres, Priolo, Assemini, Manfredonia and Gela sites, where contaminated groundwater is used to produce demineralized water, minimising freshwater withdrawals.
+We are committed to making the most of water from remediation activities (which requires treatment to remove pollutants before it can be returned to the environment or safely reused) through processes that enable the water to be reused.
+One example is the Eni Rewind initiatives at the Porto Torres, Priolo and Gela sites, where contaminated groundwater is treated for industrial use.

 Production water refers to water naturally present in the field and associated with the extraction of hydrocarbons, which may contain contaminants (oils, heavy metals or other harmful compounds).
 We are committed to treating and reusing production water in this respect.
 Here are some examples:

-• in Agiba, Egypt, at the Meleiha site, the old re-injection plant was upgraded in 2023 and a new plant was built that will allow total re-injection for production purposes during 2025
+• at the Meleiha site in Agiba, Egypt, the old reinjection facility was upgraded in 2023, and a new one built in 2025 to enable full reinjection for production purposes

-• in Turkmenistan, at the Burun site, an initiative was completed that led to the elimination of re-injection for disposal.
+• in Turkmenistan, at the Burun site, an initiative was completed in 2024 that resulted in the elimination of reinjection for disposal-

 One of the levers to reduce freshwater withdrawals is to replace them with desalinated water.
 Desalinated water is fresh water obtained through the desalination process, which involves removing salt and impurities from seawater or other high-salinity sources.